 Therefore, it is not the case that H.

 This argument here is of course not valid.
 When P is false, what follows is not that H is false, only that the conjunction of H and A is false.
 So there are three possibilities : (a) H is false but A is true, (b) H is true but A is false, or (c) both H and A are false.
 So we should argue instead :

 If ( H and A ) then P.

 Therefore, it is not the case that H and A are both true.

-Returning to our earlier example, if the player still does not work when the batteries are replaced, this does not prove conclusively that the original batteries are dead.
+Returning to our earlier example, if the player still does not work when the batteries are replaced, this does not prove conclusively that the original batteries are not dead.
 This tells us that when we apply the HD method, we need to examine the additional assumptions that are invoked when deriving the predictions.
 If we are confident that the assumptions are correct, then the falsity of the prediction would be a good reason to reject the hypothesis.
 On the other hand, if the theory we are testing has been extremely successful, then we need to be extremely cautious before we reject a theory on the basis of a single false prediction.
 These additional assumptions used in testing a theory are known as "auxiliary hypotheses".

 When a theory makes a false prediction, sometimes it can be difficult to know whether we should reject the theory or whether there is something wrong with the auxiliary hypotheses.
 For example, astronomers in the 19th century found that Newtonian physics could not fully explain planet Mercury's orbit.
 It turns out that this is because Newtonian physics is wrong, and you need relativity to give a more accurate prediction of the orbit.
 However, when astronomers discovered Uranus in 1781, they also found out that its orbit was different from the predictions of Newtonian physics.
 But then scientists realized that it could be explained if there was an additional planet which affected Uranus, and Neptune was subsequently discovered as a result.